 HOA dissolution is not a decision to take lightly.
 It works best in communities where the HOA manages minimal common property, dues are high relative to services provided, or the board has a pattern of overreach and abuse.
 For communities with pools, gated entrances, or extensive common areas, the post-dissolution logistics are more complex.

-Here is the current legislative status as of March 2026:
+Here is the full legislative timeline of HB 657:

 What Florida Homeowners Should Do Right Now

-Whether or not HB 657 passes the Senate, here are concrete steps every Florida HOA homeowner should take:
+HB 657 is dead for now, but that does not mean you are powerless.
+Here are concrete steps every Florida HOA homeowner should take:

-- Document board behavior: If your board is misusing funds, refusing to provide financial records, or retaliating against homeowners — document everything.
-These records will be critical if HB 657 passes and you want to pursue dissolution.
+2. Document board behavior: If your board is misusing funds, refusing to provide financial records, or retaliating against homeowners — document everything.
+When similar legislation returns in 2027, these records will support the case for reform and help you pursue dissolution if a bill passes.

-- Talk to your neighbors: Reaching the 20% petition threshold (if the bill passes) requires community organizing.
-Start conversations now about community satisfaction with the HOA.
+3. Talk to your neighbors: Building community support now puts you in a strong position when dissolution legislation returns.
+Start conversations about community satisfaction with the HOA.
 A simple survey can gauge interest without committing to anything.

-- Review your governing documents: Understand what your CC&Rs currently say about dissolution or termination.
-Many are silent on the topic — which is exactly the gap HB 657 is designed to fill.
+4. Review your governing documents: Understand what your CC&Rs currently say about dissolution or termination.
+Many are silent on the topic — which is exactly the gap future legislation aims to fill.

 Fighting a Violation Right Now?

 You do not need to wait for new legislation to defend yourself against an unfair HOA fine.
-Our AI-powered Legal Arsenal can analyze your specific violation notice against Florida Statute Chapter 720, flag procedural errors, identify selective enforcement, and help you build your defense in minutes.
+Our AI-powered HOA audit tool can analyze your specific violation notice against Florida Statute Chapter 720, flag procedural errors, identify selective enforcement, and help you build your defense in minutes.

 HB 657 and the National HOA Reform Movement

-Florida's HB 657 is part of a growing national movement to rein in HOA power and expand homeowner rights.
+Although HB 657 died in the Florida Senate, it is part of a growing national movement to rein in HOA power and expand homeowner rights.
+The 108-2 House vote shows the political will exists — it is only a matter of time before the Senate catches up.
 Other states to watch:

 The common thread: state legislatures are responding to years of homeowner complaints about HOA overreach, financial mismanagement, and lack of accountability.
-Florida — with more HOA residents than any other state — is leading the charge.
+Florida — with more HOA residents than any other state — will likely see renewed reform efforts in 2027.

 For a comprehensive overview of all 2026 HOA law changes, see our HOA Legal Trends 2026 guide.